Walodja1987/xns/test/Tests.md

 - Should map names to addresses correctly.
 - Should map addresses to names correctly (reverse lookup).
 - Should decrease `remainingFreeNames` counter correctly.
-- Should allow multiple claims in one transaction.
+- Should allow multiple assignments in one transaction.
 - Should emit `NameRegistered` event for each free name.
 - Should allow assigning names to different addresses in one call.
-- Should allow namespace creator to claim free names at any time (even after exclusive period).
+- Should allow namespace creator to assign free names at any time (even after exclusive period).
 - Should correctly handle multiple free name assignments up to the limit (200).

 #### Reverts

 - Should revert with `XNS: no ETH for free registration` error when msg.value > 0.
-- Should revert with `XNS: empty claims` error when claims array is empty.
+- Should revert with `XNS: empty assignments` error when assignments array is empty.
 - Should revert with `XNS: namespace not found` error for non-existent namespace.
 - Should revert with `XNS: not namespace creator` error when called by non-creator.
-- Should revert with `XNS: free name quota exceeded` error when claiming more than remaining free names.
+- Should revert with `XNS: free name quota exceeded` error when assigning more than remaining free names.
-- Should revert with `XNS: invalid label` error for invalid label in claims.
+- Should revert with `XNS: invalid label` error for invalid label in assignments.
 - Should revert with `XNS: 0x owner` error when owner address is zero.
 - Should revert with `XNS: owner already has a name` error when target owner already has a name.
 - Should revert with `XNS: name already registered` error when name is already registered.